Does power plate reduce or prevent cellulite?

 This is due to the strong, intermittent gravity effect it provides to those tissues.
 Skin (including cellulite, which is an actual part of the skin), blood vessels, muscles and fat tissue, being softer connective tissues, still benefit, as we explained above, but not as much as hard tissues benefit.

 The effect of vibration plate training is similar to that of acoustic wave therapy (shockwave therapy).
 Acoustic wave therapy (AWT) latter works well on hard tissues (ideal to help set bones and heal tendons and ligaments) but it is pretty useless for fat / cellulite reduction, despite all the hype created by clever - and misleading - PR.

 To maximise the results of your power plate training on ALL your connective tissues, you should consider taking the following collagen-boosting, connective tissue protecting and blood vessel strengthening nutrients orally, in the form of a supplement.
 Furthermore, local skin application of the same nutrients, in the form of a good anti-cellulite cream that contains those nutrients, will provide a more focused effect on skin, fat and cellulite.

-Both local application and oral intake should be done just before, or immediately after, exercise on the vibration plate:
+Both local application, in the form of a high quality cellulite cream and oral intake should be done just before, or immediately after, exercise on the vibration plate:

-- Proanthocyanidin (horse chestnut extract / cranberry extract)
+- Proanthocyanidin (horse chestnut extract / cranberry extract), 95% purity or higher

 The moral of the story is...